-- Completed e-Record presented in a sturdy binder/notebook
+A. Completed e-Record presented in a sturdy binder/notebook

-- Exhibit the following:

-- A 4' wide by 3' tall display board of your completed project with the following minimum information

-- i.
-Title or description of exhibit project

-- Left Side Four photos minimum of the prep work (drafting plans, measuring, cutting, torching, bending, fitting, etc.)

-Right Side - Four photos minimum of

-- completed welds

-- 1. No paint, oil, or other finishes on welds

-- 2. No grinding or smoothing of welds

-- iv.
-Center Four photos of minimum finish project (front view, side view, top view, best overall view)

-- All project photos must be 5"x 7" minimum

-- Captions for each photo vi.

-- Project requirements

-- 1. An exhibit project larger than 3'x3'x7' or over 150 lbs.

-- Paint, oil, and other finishes are allowed

-- 3. Grinding of welds is allowed4.
-Wood, plastic, or other building materials are allowed but must be
+- B. Exhibit the following: - a.
+A 4' wide by 3' tall display board of your completed project with the following minimum information - i.
+Title or description of exhibit project - ii.
+Left Side Four photos minimum of the prep work (drafting plans, measuring, cutting, torching, bending, fitting, etc.) - iii.
+Right Side Four photos minimum of completed welds - 1.
+No paint, oil, or other finishes on welds - 2.
+No grinding or smoothing of welds - iv.
+Center Four photos of minimum finish project (front view, side view, top view, best overall view) - v.
+All project photos must be 5"x 7" minimum - vi.
+Captions for each photo - vii.
+Project requirements - 1.
+An exhibit project larger than 3'x3'x7' or over 150 lbs. - 2.
+Paint, oil, and other finishes are allowed - Grinding of welds is allowed Wood, plastic, or other building - 4.
+Wood, plastic, or other building materials are allowed but must be less than 50% of the project materials

-- less than 50% of the project materials - 5.
-Moving parts allowed (hinges, wheels, slides, etc.) - 6.
-Additional features allowed (lights, electrical, water, etc.) - C. Project will be evaluated on the quality of the information completed in the e-Record completeness of the display board and the quality of the project as exhibited on the display board.
+- 5. Moving parts allowed (hinges, wheels, slides, etc.) - 6.
+Additional features allowed (lights, electrical, water, etc.)

+C. Project will be evaluated on the quality of the information completed in the e-Record completeness of the display board and the quality of the project as exhibited on the display board.